kejdajar/JasperSite/README.md

 JasperSite is a web content management system built on top of ASP.NET Core MVC, designed and implemented by Bc.
 Jaromír Kejda.

 This project is a part of his master's thesis: _Design and Implementation of Content Management System in ASP.NET Core_.
-This master's thesis was successfully defended in 2019, Czech University of Life Sciences and supervised by Ing.
+This master's thesis is planned to be defended in 2019 ( Czech University of Life Sciences) and is supervised by Ing.
 Jiří Brožek, Ph.D., Department of Information Engineering.

 ## Legacy branch
 __This branch contains the exact version of JasperSite that was published together with the master's thesis.
 This branch is, therefore, no longer subject of further updates.__